pkautomation/amazon_selenium_playground/README.md

 # amazon_selenium_playground
-E2E tests in Selenium with c# .
-Playing around
+E2E tests in Selenium with c# and Specflow.

 # Important notes
 Selenium tests require geckodriver or chromedriver to be in valid directory.